-Settlement Commission

-The basic objective of setting up of the Settlement Commission is to expedite payments of customs and excise duties involved in disputes by avoiding costly and time consuming litigation process and to give an opportunity to tax payers to come out clean.
-Eligible assessees can make an application in such form and in such manner as may be prescribed by the Commission and containing "full and true" disclosure of their duty liability which has not been disclosed before the proper officer having jurisdiction subject to fulfilment of conditions prescribed in the regard.
+Settlement Commission: The basic objective of setting up of the Settlement Commission is to expedite payments of customs and excise duties involved in disputes by avoiding costly and time consuming litigation process and to give an opportunity to tax payers to come out clean.
+Eligible assessee can make an application in such form and in such manner as may be prescribed by the Commission and containing "full and true" disclosure of their duty liability which has not been disclosed before the proper officer having jurisdiction subject to fulfilment of conditions prescribed in the regard.

-AAR

-The central legislations governing levy of customs provide for a scheme of Advance Ruling where any person holding an IEC or exporting goods to India etc., may approach the authority on issues such as ascertaining their tax liability in relation to customs.
+Authority for Advance Ruling (AAR): The central legislations governing levy of customs provide for a scheme of Advance Ruling where any person holding an IEC or exporting goods to India etc., may approach the authority on issues such as ascertaining their tax liability in relation to customs.

 The AAR constituted under the GST laws provides rulings on the GST implications of any ongoing transactions or activities that are proposed to be undertaken.
 These rulings are binding on both the applicant and the GST authorities.
-However, appeals can be made against the decisions of the authority.
+However, appeals can be made against the decisions of the authority to an appellate AAR.

-XIX.
-Privacy and Data Protection
+19. Privacy and Data Protection